phyleria/Phyleria/README.md

 ### Howdy there stranger 👋,

 Thanks for finding me 😄. <br><br>
-I am an open-source advocate and a lover of tech communities.
+I am an open-source advocate and a lover of tech communities. <br>
 ⚡ Fun fact: The most flexible part of my body is my nose 😄
 <br>
 I gladly welcome contributions to my code.